Shooters, Fishers and Farmers Party: Western Australia

 At the 2013 Western Australian state election, Shooters and Fishers candidate Rick Mazza was elected to the Legislative Council with 3.09% of the vote in the Agricultural Region.
 Nigel Hallett was elected for the Liberal Party in South West Region, but changed to the Shooters, Fishers, and Farmers in June 2016.
 Mazza retained his seat at the 2017 election, but Hallett did not.
 Mazza subsequently formed a 'conservative bloc' with One Nation and the Liberal Democratic Party in the Legislative Council.

 Tasmania

 At the 2025 Tasmanian state election, Carlo Di Falco was elected as the seventh member for the electorate of Lyons in the Tasmanian House of Assembly.
 Di Falco is the first member of the SFF to be elected into Tasmanian state parliament.
+Subsequently key party figures quit over Di Falco's change of stance on a new Hobart stadium project.

 State and territory divisions

 The current Shooters, Fishers and Farmers Party divisions are the following: